Montclair Film: MFF 2024

+MMF 2025

+The festival opened on October 17, 2025 with Noah Baumbach's movie Jay Kelly.
+The last day of the festival was October 26 (MMF25 Festival Guide).

 Year-Round Programming

 Montclair Film additionally holds educational programs and events for the public.
 These events are programmed throughout the year.
 Past events include: the Free Summer Series Under the Stars; the Kidz Shortz Filmmaking Competition and Workshop for youths; free African American Heritage Month screenings; the Underdog Festival at Montclair State University, featuring screenings of Oscar-nominated shorts; the Behind the Screen: Media Career Day for high school and university students; the Festival Poster Competition; networking events for industry insiders and newcomers; a celebrity fundraiser (with Advisory Board Member Stephen Colbert), and an Oscars’ Eve Party.